The Complete Guide to Remote Podcast Recording

 It can be a great option because:

-2. Use the Double-Ender Method
+The Double-Ender Method

 The double-ender method lets you record video and audio on your device instead of over the internet.